OfficeDev/microsoft-teams-emergency-operations-center/Wiki/SolutionOverview.md

 1. Assets section provides an option to add guest users, add cloud storage location and to create/modify the additional Team Channels.

      ![TEOC Assest Section](./Images/AssetsSection.png)

+     * "Create Default Tasks" is available only in  Create Incident form.
+On selecting this option the default planner tasks will be created under "Tasks" section in "Active DashBoard".
+Admins can configure the default tasks in the "TEOC-Tasks" list in the Sharepoint site.

      * "Add Guest Users" is available in both Create and Edit Incident form and user can add guest users while creating or editing an incident.
 User can add up to 10 guest users at a time by clicking on Add More button.
 Once the guest users are added, it will be available in the people picker selection for the next time when the incident is edited and user can select them for any roles except Secondary Incident Commander and Incident Commander.